0xsequence/sequence-unreal/README.md

 11) Click on the General tab
 12) Click on Mac and Applevision Pro under supported destinations and hit the delete key
 13) Now the project can be built (if the build fails at first, wait a few moments then try again.
 It can sometimes take a bit before the build registers the run script)
-14) Once you have finished running the project, and want to make changes to the code, REMEMBER to delete this xcodeproj file in the sequence-unreal folder to ensure that a new xcodeproj is creating when you packaging the project again._
+14) Once you have finished running the project, and want to make changes to the code, REMEMBER to delete this xcodeproj file in the sequence-unreal folder to ensure that a new xcodeproj is created when you package the project again._

 ## TroubleShooting